We-Math/We-Math/README.md

   **[2024.6.21]** Our project homepage can be accessed at "https://we-math.github.io/".

 ## 👀 About We-Math
-Inspired by human-like mathematical reasoning, we introduce We-Math, the first benchmark specifically designed to explore the problem-solving principles beyond the end-to-end performance.We meticulously collect and categorize 6.5K visual math problems, spanning 67 hierarchical knowledge concepts and 5 layers of knowledge granularity.
+Inspired by human-like mathematical reasoning, we introduce We-Math, the first benchmark specifically designed to <b>explore the problem-solving principles beyond the end-to-end performance.</b> We meticulously collect and categorize 6.5K visual math problems, spanning 67 hierarchical knowledge concepts and 5 layers of knowledge granularity.

 <p align="center">
     <img src="assets/fig_lun.png" alt="Overview diagram and the statistics of WE-MATH" style="width: 85%;" /> <br>